-The sensitivity analysis of MesoNetHS used two algorithms for buffer sizing.
-One algorithm, which is recommended practice [41], sets buffer size by multiplying average estimated round-trip time by capacity.
-The second algorithm, suggested by McKeown and colleagues [38], divides buffer size computed from the first algorithm by the square root of the expected number of flows.
+As we explained in Sec 4.1.6, the experiment design approach we used can facilitate additional exploratory analyses that were not necessarily planned at the time the experiment was undertaken.
+Here, we demonstrate this feature of our approach by using model response data to investigate the importance of buffer sizing relative to network speed and propagation delay.
+Our experiment design used two algorithms for buffer sizing.
+One algorithm, which is recommended practice [40], sets buffer size by multiplying average estimated round-trip time by capacity.
+The second algorithm, suggested by McKeown and colleagues [37], divides buffer size computed from the first algorithm by the square root of the expected number of flows.
 This second algorithm requires much less buffer space in network routers.
 McKeown and colleagues conducted an analytical study and empirical experiment that found similar performance when using either buffer sizing algorithm.
 The McKeown study, which was limited to a small number of flows transiting a few routers, suggested that network providers could deliver reasonable performance while requiring much less memory in routers.
 The study left for future work consideration of the effects of the alternate buffer-sizing algorithm in a network-wide context.
-Our sensitivity analysis was not intended explicitly to study detailed effects of buffer-sizing algorithm; however, the experiment design used does provide information that could shed some light on the topic.
+Our sensitivity analysis was not intended explicitly to study detailed effects of buffer-sizing algorithms, but the experiment design used does provide information that could shed some light on the topic.

 In this section, we use the results from our sensitivity experiment to explore the effects of buffer-sizing algorithm on overall network behavior and user experience.
 Our goal is to develop evidence relevant to the findings of the McKeown study.
-First, we consider the effects that choice of buffer-sizing algorithm will have on smoothed roundtrip time (SRTT) and on relative queuing delay.
+First, we consider the effects that choice of buffer-sizing algorithm has on smoothed round-trip time (SRTT) and on relative queuing delay.
 In previous discussions, we showed that buffer-sizing algorithm influenced both these aspects of network delay.
 Here, we look a bit more explicitly at the data.
 Second, we conduct a rank analysis based on selected responses chosen to characterize overall network behavior and user experience.